 It has taken many different measures over a number of years to rehabilitate the severely degraded environment of an acid-rain drenched mining city into a healthy landscape again.
 Symbolic of the metamorphosis is the Living with Lakes Center for freshwater restoration and research.
 Its interdisciplinary team is guided by the mantra of “restore, reduce and renew”.Download project entry poster (PDF, 2.33 MB) »

-Project authors John Gunn, Scientist, Laurentian University and Jeff Laberge, Architect, J L Richards & Associates, explain how …
+Project authors John Gunn, Scientist, Laurentian University and Jeff Laberge, Architect, J L Richards & Associates, …

 Former winners from Canada discuss the positive impact that winning the Holcim Awards competition has created for their …